GeekoIsaGeek/cite-it-front/README.md

-# Movie-Quotes-Upgraded
+# Epic Movie Quotes

-This is a client-side app for "Movie Quotes Upgraded" project.
+This is a client-side app for "Epic Movie Quotes" project.

 ### Table of Contents